 When we are traumatized, we become disconnected.
 We become isolated.
 We start to believe that it is much more safe for us to be isolated than to connect.
 So our mythologies that come from our trauma support this ideology under the false notion that it is offering us protection.

-We also experience a “split of mind”– a part of us feels wounded, neglected, small, powerless– and as a protective mechanism, we reach for something what our wounds imagine we need to cover it up.
+We also experience a “split of mind”– a part of us feels wounded, neglected, small, powerless– and as a protective mechanism, we reach for something that our wounds imagine we need to cover up.

 Typically our wounds will imagine the mythic opposite of what we are suffering from in a misguided attempt to heal it.